-UPDATE: For news on the latest impact of the government shutdown on Medicare and Medicaid, visit HealthPayerIntelligence.com.
+UPDATE: The federal government has agreed to a temporary plan to reopen the government.
+For news on the latest impact of the government shutdown on Medicare and Medicaid, visit HealthPayerIntelligence.com.

 For the Department of Health & Human Services, the first of October was supposed to be all about open enrollment in health insurance exchanges.
 Instead, it’s now focused on supporting its current activities while dealing with the repercussions of a government shutdown.
 Indeed, as the federal agency revealed in its contingency plan, 40,512 members of staff will be furloughed with 37,686 being retained “as of day two of a near-term funding hiatus.”
 That’s a 52/48 split for those doing the math.